gipo355/gipo355/README.md

 - ❤️ I love typescript, nodejs and its ecosystem, and golang!

-- 🤖 I like automating stuff, diving into devops
+- 🤖 I like automating stuff, diving into devops.

-- 📝 I would like to learn C# and Rust
+- 📝 I would like to learn C# and Rust.

-- 🛠️ My main tools: Arch, I3, Neovim, VSCode, Tmux
+- 🛠️ My main tools: Arch, I3, Neovim, VSCode, Tmux.

 <br/>